Protect yourself and others from knife crime

 Working with young people

-Working alongside young people, we launched our ‘Knife crime: A new way forward’ campaign to help educate young people to stay away from knife crime.
+Working alongside young people, we launched our ‘Knife crime: A new way forward’ campaign to help educate people to stay away from knife crime.

 - Lifeb4Likes – Merchants Academy – this video explores the dangerous world of putting social media popularity before another human’s life.

 - Eye for an Eye – Taunton Academy – this video explores how bullying can make a victim want to get revenge.
 However the philosophy of an eye for an eye only makes the world blind.

 - Speak Up – Broadoak Academy – this video explores the guilt suffered by a friend who wanted to tell someone about his friend carrying a knife, but didn’t.

 - The Cycle – Bristol Futures Academy – this video explores the retaliatory nature of knife crime and calls for all agencies in Bristol to come together to help break this cycle.

 Listening to young people to understand their concerns